Personal identity: Philosophical intuition

 Bernard Williams presents a thought experiment appealing to the intuitions about what it is to be the same person in the future.
 The thought experiment consists of two approaches to the same experiment.

 For the first approach Williams suggests that suppose that there is some process by which subjecting two persons to it can result in the two persons have "exchanged" bodies.
 The process has put into the body of person B the memories, behavioral dispositions, and psychological characteristics of the person who prior to undergoing the process belonged to person A; and conversely with person B. To show this one is to suppose that before undergoing the process person A and B are asked to which resulting person, A-Body-Person or B-Body-Person, they wish to receive a punishment and which a reward.
 Upon undergoing the process and receiving either the punishment or reward, it appears to that A-Body-Person expresses the memories of choosing who gets which treatment as if that person was person B; conversely with B-Body-Person.

 This sort of approach to the thought experiment appears to show that since the person who expresses the psychological characteristics of person A to be person A, then intuition is that psychological continuity is the criterion for personal identity.

 The second approach is to suppose that someone is told that one will have memories erased and then one will be tortured.
 Does one need to be afraid of being tortured?
 The intuition is that people will be afraid of being tortured, since it will still be one despite not having one's memories.
 Next, Williams asked one to consider several similar scenarios.

 Intuition is that in all the scenarios one is to be afraid of being tortured, that it is still one's self despite having one's memories erased and receiving new memories.
-However, the last scenario is an identical scenario to the one in the first scenario.
+The last scenario is identical to the first.

 In the first approach, intuition is to show that one's psychological continuity is the criterion for personal identity, but in second approach, intuition is that it is one's bodily continuity that is the criterion for personal identity.
 To resolve this conflict Williams feels one's intuition in the second approach is stronger and if he was given the choice of distributing a punishment and a reward he would want his body-person to receive the reward and the other body-person to receive the punishment, even if that other body-person has his memories.